apwbs/CAKE-Algorand/README.md

 ALGOD_ADDRESS = 'https://testnet-algorand.api.purestake.io/ps2'
 ```

-Then, you have to generate the keys you need, you can proceed running `python3 account_creation.py -a` in '\CAKE-Algorand', in this way your `.env` file will be populad.
+Then, you have to generate the keys you need, you can proceed running `python3 account_creation.py -A` in '\CAKE-Algorand', in this way your `.env` file will be populad.
 Be careful because this operation can lead to the deletion of any private and public keys saved in the `.env` if it is already populed.
 Alternatively, you can proceed generating keys and copying manually then in `.env` build a file like in the example.
 To do this you have to run `python3 account_creation.py` in \CAKE-Algorand.

 At the end of this phase the file .env should contains these content